Parker Solar Probe: Final orbit, possible extensions and end of mission

-The final gravity assist of the Parker Solar Probe mission occurred on November 6, 2024, which set the spacecraft on a new orbit passing 6.1 million kilometers (3.8 million miles) from the surface of the Sun.
+The PSP performed its final gravity assist on November 6, 2024.
+It set the spacecraft on a new orbit passing 6.16 million kilometers (3.83 million miles) from the surface of the Sun.
 A beacon transmission was made and received successfully on December 20 to confirm that the craft was operating normally ahead of the perihelion.
 The exact time of closest approach was 11:53 UTC on December 24 but the craft was out of contact at this time.
 A further beacon transmission confirming successful passage was received on December 26.

 This final orbit is inside the orbit of Venus and so no further encounters with that planet are planned.
-It will continue in this orbit but requiring adjustment to maintain attitude so that its transmitters point at Earth.
+PSP will continue in this orbit but requiring adjustment to maintain attitude so that its transmitters point at Earth.
 Eventually its thrusters will run out of fuel and full functioning will not then be possible.
 The plan is to then rotate the craft so that its instruments will be exposed to the full radiance of the Sun for the first time.
 This is expected to ablate and destroy them.
-The heat shield will remain though and is expected to continue to orbit the Sun for millions of years.
+The heat shield will remain and is expected to continue to orbit the Sun for millions of years.

+PSP's main mission ended in 2025.
+In 2026, the extended mission was approved into 2029.